Spring is in the air, as the saying goes, and winter didn’t amount to much. I can only remember once that we got any

 bridge on Erbie Campground Rd.
 When

-driving over this bridge you hardly even notice it but from down at creek level
+driving over this bridge you hardly notice it but from down at creek level

-you sure do, it’s a beautiful stone bridge.
-Built by the park service to improve the road back in 1980, it looks as well-crafted as the fine stonework of the CCC back during the depression.
+you sure do.
+Built by the park service to improve the road back in 1980, it looks well-crafted like the fine stonework of the CCC.
 Across the creek the trail starts uphill then

-around to the west above the Buffalo River and soon an overlook about a hundred
+around to the west and soon an overlook about a hundred

 feet above the river.
 After going around